Best Day Trips by Train from Nice: Easy French Riviera Towns You Can Visit Without a Car

 📍From Cannes, ferries depart regularly for the Lérins Islands, making this an especially fun full-day Riviera outing from Nice.

-The train from Nice runs west along the Riviera to Saint-Raphaël–Valescure, the closest rail station to Saint-Tropez.
-From there, you can continue by ferry, bus, taxi, or rideshare into town.
+The train from Nice runs west along the French Riviera to Saint-Raphaël–Valescure, the closest rail station to Saint-Tropez.

 Train time: about 1 hour